vapor/docs/4.0/docs/fluent/overview.md

 MongoDB is a popular schemaless NoSQL database designed for programmers.
 The driver supports all cloud hosting providers and self-hosted installations from version 3.4 and up.

+!!! note
+    This driver is powered by a community created and maintained MongoDB client called [MongoKitten](https://github.com/OpenKitten/MongoKitten).
+For the official MongoDB client, see [mongo-swift-driver](https://github.com/mongodb/mongo-swift-driver).

 To use MongoDB, add the following dependencies to your package.

 ```swift